natecostello/van_two_point_oh/blog/2021-8-19-floor-1/floor-part-1.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
----
+--- -->

-Paint Coat
-Bottom Layer Minicell Strips
+Wood Pickup
-Test Fit
+Width Test
-Glue
+Rough Cut

 More to follow